FlipsideCrypto/fsc-evm/models/doc_descriptions/core/contract_reads.md

 {% docs evm_contract_reads_function_input %}

-The function inputs called in this read, if applicable.
+The input parameters provided to the function call, if applicable.

 {% enddocs %}

 {% docs evm_read_output %}

-The return of the contract call.
+The raw output returned by the contract function call.

 {% enddocs %}

 {% docs evm_segmented_output %}

-The return of the contract call, segmented into 64 character strings.
+The raw output returned by the contract function call, segmented into 64 character strings.

 {% enddocs %}